Requires an ArcGIS organizational account.

 - Outlines—Text with outline properties will get converted into paths once in Illustrator.

 - Fonts—Names for layers, symbol class labels, map frames, and other map elements, such as legends, north arrows, and dynamic text are used for the corresponding layer names in the .ai file.
 If names used in ArcGIS Pro projects contain custom fonts or Unicode characters with a decimal value higher than 255 (such as non-Latin characters and some special characters), turn on font embedding in the ArcGIS Pro Export pane.
 (Otherwise, your map won't be processed properly and the resulting layers in the .ai file may not be well organized or could be missing features.)
 Embedding fonts allows the exported file to maintain those characters in Illustrator layers when converted.
 The font must be installed and available on the machine used to open the .aix file.
 For fonts that aren't readily available with an operating system or Adobe Fonts, check the permissions before embedding and sharing them.
 (Alternatively, you can use a placeholder character and then manually edit the name in Illustrator.)

 - Map series—Map series are currently not supported, so you may need to consider a script workflow.

-- Colors—In the ArcGIS Pro Export panel, you can choose to embed color profiles in the .aix file to bring them into Illustrator.
+- Colors—In the ArcGIS Pro Export pane, you can choose to embed color profiles in the .aix file to bring them into Illustrator.